julianjimenezm/Botlian/README.md

 #### Final note:

-The robot is not programmed to identify if the vocal channel is empty, to avoid execution errors, please access to the vocal channel before executing the $join or $play commands.
+If you are having any kind of problem with the music bot execution, please let us know.